 - Explain any risks to you and give you the appropriate training.
 Identified risks have to be managed as well.

-- Consult employees about health and safety issues.
+- Consult employees about health and safety issues including how to go about reporting an accident.

 Additionally, businesses must display a health and safety poster prominently or provide employees with a copy of the leaflet.